 The above equation is simple - only one term contains the unknown function y(x).
-Therefore, it can be solved using the Decision Tree for Solving Simple Equations.
+Therefore, it can be solved using the Decision Tree for Solving Equations with Only One Term Containing the Unknown.

 In general, to solve a differential equation it is important to classify it first, because different types of differential equations can be solved using different methods (tricks).
-The differential equations are classified according to their order, whether they are linear or non-linear and whether their coefficients are constant or variable.
+The differential equations are classified according to their order, to whether they are linear or non-linear and to whether their coefficients are constant or variable.